 The TBLC supports and encourages research and scholarship in TBL.
-To help its members participate in opportunities that provide educational scholarship, the TBLC will provide funding to initiate new educational research or evaluation proposals in 2019-2020.
-Project budgets of $2,000-$5,000 may be requested, with single institution projects to be awarded at the low end, and collaborative multi-institution projects at the high end.
+To help its members participate in opportunities that provide educational scholarship, the TBLC will provide funding to initiate new educational research or evaluation proposals in 2021-2022.
+Project budgets of up to $5,000 may be requested.
 The TBLC seeks to promote collaborative projects across institutions, and seeks to stimulate the development of a community of educational scholars.
 Project proposals must be consistent with published criteria for educational scholarship and provide additional opportunities for others to build upon this work.

 Applicants who are current TBLC members, or from a TBLC member institution are eligible to submit a proposal.
 Applicants may submit only one proposal.
 Applicants or supporting institutions must have been a TBLC member for at least the past 2 years prior to the time of application.
 Proposals with multiple investigators will be accepted; however, at least one investigator must meet the TBLC membership requirement.
 Previously successful applicants are not eligible to apply.